 Life, work and recreation

-The replacement of the bridge will be planned to limit the effects of construction (e.g. noise, vibration, dust) and other disruptions to nearby communities, residents and businesses, as well as visitors to the region.
+The replacement of the bridge will be planned to limit the effects of construction (e.g. noise, vibration, dust) and other disruptions to nearby communities, residents and businesses, and visitors to the region.

 There may be temporary impacts on access to neighbouring green spaces and the Ottawa River.